 Please see guidance below on core and option modules:

 Examine key international relations theories such as liberalism and realism and how they can be used to understand the world we live in today

 Develop the key skills to formulate and carry-out a research-based project or dissertation.The module includes classes on: how to conduct interviews, research ethics, developing a research question, and how to structure your dissertation

 - The War-Peace Cycle

 Explore the interplay between two of the most important driving forces in humankind's recent history: the pursuit of war and the desire for peace.
 The module covers the period from the French Revolution to the present day

-- Dissertation and Internship Research Project
+- Research Project in International Relations